Martin Foley (criminal)

-Martin "The Viper" Foley (born 24 November 1952) is a well-known Irish criminal.
-He rose from a street drug dealer to become an associate of Martin Cahill.
+Martin "The Viper" Foley (born 24 November 1952) is an Irish criminal.
+He rose from petty crime to become an associate of Martin Cahill.
 Foley has 40 convictions, and is considered a key figure in the McCormack-Foley crime family from Crumlin, Dublin.
 He has had several attempts on his life including being shot on five occasions, most recently on 26 January 2008.
 Foley was shot a number of times outside the Carlisle gym on Kimmage Road West, South Dublin.
 The men behind the attack were involved in a separate gun feud, which has since run its course because the main players are all either dead or in prison.
 Foley has kept a lower profile since then.

+Early life and family

+He was born in Derry and was one of five children of a couple who moved south to live in Crumlin.
+He is an uncle of James Quinn.